CodeCreatePlay360/PandaEditor/README.md

 ## Install
 **Installiation process is fairly simple, first your need to install all dependencies**
 1. Panda3D
-2. pip install wxPython (should work out of box for Windows and macOS, for Linux/Ubuntu users, you can follow download instructions from wxPython's website or get compatible wheel from here [linix-wheels](https://extras.wxpython.org/wxPython4/extras/linux/gtk3/ubuntu-22.04/).)
+2. pip install wxPython (should work out of box for Windows and macOS, for Linux/Ubuntu users, you can follow download instructions from wxPython's website or get compatible wheel from [linix-wheels](https://extras.wxpython.org/wxPython4/extras/linux/gtk3/ubuntu-22.04/).)
 3. pip install watchdog
 4. pip install type_enforced
 **Finally, to install PandaEditor**